navadmin-viewer/.github/profile/README.md

 | 🚧 | On roadmap |
 | __N/A__ | Not Applicable |

-##### *Web browsers limit offline storage to 5MiB so all messages are not automatically downloaded to avoid running out of space.
+##### *Web browsers limit offline storage to 5MiB so only viewed messages are stored to avoid running out of space.

 ## ❔ FAQ